zacharywelch/pinot-demo/README.md

 # Real-Time Analytics Pipeline with Kafka, Apache Pinot and Cube

 This project sets up a real-time analytics pipeline using Apache Kafka as the message queue, Apache Pinot as the real-time analytics database, and Cube as the analytics API platform.
-It includes a simple order producer that generates order events with nested JSON structure and publishes them to Kafka, which are then consumed by Pinot for real-time analysis and made available through Cube for visualization and exploration.
+It includes event producers that generate order and customer events with nested JSON structure and publishes them to Kafka, which are then consumed by Pinot for real-time analysis and made available through Cube for visualization and exploration.

 ## Architecture